GSA-TTS/identity-dev-docs/README.md

 open http://localhost:4000
 ```

 Some changes, like `_config.yml` don't get picked up automatically in Docker.
-You can pick up these changes by stopping/starting the cluster.
+So you can pick up these changes by stopping/starting the cluster.

 Run tests